Rack UPS vs. Centralized UPS: Architecture Guide for Data Center Engineers | Xtreme Power Conversion

 • Legacy environment with established electrical distribution

-• Total load justifies the centralized investment
+• Total load justifies centralized investment

 • Facility-level power management is preferred